How to set up a fresh Ubuntu desktop using only dotfiles and bash scripts

 This is the tail end of a test run of the set up scripts on a fresh Ubuntu desktop, loaded off a bootable USB.
 It had all my programs and settings restored in under three minutes!

-This post will cover how to achieve the automatic set up of a computer running Ubuntu Desktop (in my case, Ubuntu LTS 18.04) using bash scripts.
+This post will cover how to achieve the automatic set up of a computer running Ubuntu Desktop using bash scripts.
+This exact process was last used on Ubuntu 19.10; see my dotfiles master branch for the latest configuration.
 The majority of the information covered is applicable to all the Linux desktop flavours, though some syntax may differ.
 The bash scripts cover three main areas: linking dotfiles, installing software from Ubuntu and elsewhere, and setting up the desktop environment.
 We’ll cover each of these areas and go over the important bits so that you can begin to craft your own scripts.

 Dotfiles are what most Linux enthusiasts call configuration files.
 They typically live in the user’s home directory (denoted in bash scripts with the builtin variable

-$HOME) and control the appearance and behaviour of all kinds of programs.
+$HOME) and control the appearance and behavior of all kinds of programs.
 The file names begin with

 ., which denotes hidden files in Linux (hence “dot” files).
 Here are some common dotfiles and ways in which they’re useful.